jgrivera67/aarch64_bare_metal_ada/docs/tutorial.md

 The tutorial develops from scratch a collection of bare-metal SPARK Ada software components that can be used as an infrastructure to develop multicore system-level software in Ada, for AArch64-based embedded platforms.
-They can be used as a foundation to develop boot ROMs, boot loaders, multicore RTOS kernels, separation kernels and hypervisors in Ada, for AArch64-based platforms.
+They can be used as a foundation to develop boot ROMs, bootloaders, multicore RTOS kernels, separation kernels and hypervisors in Ada, for AArch64-based platforms.
 The Raspberry Pi 4 and Raspberry Pi 5 boards are used as the target platforms.